coolbox13/Minimal-Thermostat/docs/SUGGESTIONS_AND_RECOMMENDATIONS.md

 This project has a solid foundation and many opportunities for enhancement.
 The suggestions are organized by impact and effort to help prioritize development efforts.

-**Recommended Focus:**
-1. Complete the audit findings first (Phase 1-3 of Implementation Plan)
-2. Then tackle high-impact, low-effort suggestions
-3. Add advanced features based on actual usage and feedback

 **Key Principles:**
 - Don't over-engineer - add features when needed